xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-SUBTOTAL.CREATE   Generates a subtotal in a list or database
+SUBTOTAL.CREATE&nbsp;&nbsp;&nbsp;Generates a subtotal in a list or database

 Return to [top](#Q)